 Dental hygiene becomes even more important if you are undergoing orthodontic treatment.
-Today, our BC and Alberta orthodontists discuss what caring for your braces entails, and how to protect your oral health during this period.
+Today, our BC orthodontists discuss what caring for your braces entails, and how to protect your oral health during this period.

 Dental Hygiene & Orthodontic Care

 Oral and dental hygiene is essential at every stage of life, no matter who you are - especially for people with braces.
 The practice of keeping your teeth and mouth clean to avoid disease, decay and other problems in your mouth dictates that the rule of thumb is to brush your teeth at least twice daily to remove any plaque buildup.
 This should be done even more frequently when you have braces, since plaque, food particles and bacteria easily become trapped in the wires and brackets.

 Your daily flossing sessions may also take a little longer as you'll need to carefully place the string of floss between your teeth while taking care to not have it get stuck in your braces.